 The 13th Gate - Baton Rouge, LA

-Doors open for the season on September 27th, 2019.
-They are open most Thursday through Sunday nights in October.
+Doors open for the season in early October.
+They are open most Thursday through Sunday nights.
 Do you like snakes?
 The 13th Gate has live snakes, a crematory oven, a 40,000 square foot haunted house, 13 indoor and outdoor scenes, and about 100 scary actors.
 This is one of the best haunted houses in Louisiana and for years one of the best in the country.
 Tickets are $30.
 Doors open at 6:30 pm.
 The 13th Gate has opening night specials online.
 This is one very scary haunt.
 Consider it on the extreme side.
 The people who run 13th Gate also run Necropolis 13 across the street.
 See both attractions for $35 on the same night.
 It is a separate attraction using the same ticket booth in the area.
 This made the Funtober Favorite 100 list of the top 100 most popular haunt attractions in the country.
 13th Gate has over 104000 Facebook likes.

 The Devil’s Knot Haunted Trail - Haughton, LA

 We are a haunted walking trail.
 We have a carnival themed arena area with thrills and fun things to do also delicious foods and nonalcoholic beverages to enjoy.
 We will do camp out scares and other fright nights thru out the year.
-They are open Friday and Saturday nights from October 18th through November 2nd plus added dates near Halloween.
+They are open Friday and Saturday nights from the middle of October through early November plus added dates near Halloween.
 Tickets are $15.

 The Haunted Ship USS Orleck - Lake Charles, LA